 The School of Hark Knocks (SOHK) works with young people at low or no-fee government schools who have been exposed to traumatic events to provide them with a safe space and help them improve their sense of well-being (low stress, depression or anxiety and higher self-esteem), strengthen life skills and increase school engagement.
 SOHK is apart of the international SOHK coalition though it is an autonomous organization.
 The Hard Knocks model was developed by American pedagogue Don Hellison and comprises of a 28-week curriculum focusing on personal and social responsibility.
 It focuses on ensuring that young people develop key skills such as self-awareness, the strength of character, goal setting, anger management and optimistic thinking.

-EMpower’s 1st grant to the School of Hard Knocks (SOHK) is helping to strengthen the resilience of 200 young people (14-19 years old of whom 50% girls) in four low or no fee-paying schools in Cape Town through rugby training and off-pitch training and counselling.
-To strengthen the support structure for the young people in the programme, SOHK is engaging their caregivers through weekly counselling as well as train key teachers in trauma awareness.
-Finally, SOHK is working with a consultant to strengthen the mental health aspect of the curriculum and train staff.
+EMpower's second grant to the School of Hard Knocks (SoHK) will help strengthen the resilience of 240 young people (13-17 years old of whom 50% girls) in six low or no fee-paying schools in Cape Town through rugby training, and off-pitch training and counselling.
+Furthermore, SoHK will directly engage 300 caregivers through individualized family intervention plans to increase family coping skills and influence parental guidance and emotional support at home.
+Finally, SoHK will work with a consultant to strengthen MEL systems.

 Primary Location: Cape Town, South Africa